plating, anodizing, & finishing Q&As since 1989

 Also, if using ammonium fluoride (AF) in an acid medium (i.e., HCl) the H+ ions will convert the fluoride to HF.
 This is common technology used in oil-well regeneration (in silica media)as AF and HCl are simultaneously pumped "down hole" with the evolution of HF in a safer (down hole) environment.

 fluoride chemicals - St Louis, Missouri

-A. Try Oxalic Acid [linked by editor to product info at Rockler] as an alternative.
+A. Try oxalic acid [affil link] as an alternative.
 It must be fairly concentrated, and used at an elevated temperature, but it does a very nice job of etching the surface of titanium.
 You will make titanium oxalate as a by-product, which should be disposed of as required.

 Q. This a is a query to Mr. Tom Baker who suggested using oxalic acid to etch titanium: Do you know of any way to extract the titanium oxalate from the oxalic acid solution after etching?
 We need titanium oxalate for an experiment and it doesn't seem to be commercially available.William B Hankins

 Q. I was hoping that Tom Baker could give some more details on etching with oxalic acid.
 My company uses a 10% oxalic acid solution and applies 12V DC current for 30-40 seconds (at room temp.) with results good enough to measure weld penetration on 300 series and 17-4 SS as well as MP35N.
 Using these settings for Ti, I get a copper-like surface with no indication of the weld nugget for penetration measurements.
 Are there any recommendations as to how I can improve my etching using oxalic acid at room temp?